PapaCapricorn/shiftstoned/src/site/articles/legacy/2019-09-27-FoX_Pre_order.md

 ---
-title: Flame of Xulta Pre-Order Bundle cards
+title: Flame of Xulta Pre-Order Bundle Cards
 description: "**Flame of Xulta Pre-Order Bundle** cards are now live in the fan-built **Eternal Power Calculator** at **Shiftstoned**. "
 tags: news
-meta_title: "Flame of Xulta Pre-Order Bundle cards"
+meta_title: "Flame of Xulta Pre-Order Bundle Cards"
 meta_image: /images/articles/FoX-Pre-order.jpg
 meta_description: "Flame of Xulta Pre-Order Bundle cards are live in the fan-built Eternal Power Calculator at Shiftstoned."
 ---